-Ms. Wolverton previously served as a senior trial counsel in the Federal Programs Branch of the United States Department of Justice (DOJ), Civil Division where she litigated civil cases of national significance involving regulatory, statutory, constitutional and other challenges on behalf of a diversity of federal agencies, including the departments of Health and Human Services (HHS), the Treasury, Education, Defense and State.
+Ms. Wolverton previously served as a senior trial counsel in the Federal Programs Branch of the United States Department of Justice (DOJ), Civil Division where she litigated civil cases of national significance involving regulatory, statutory, constitutional and other challenges on behalf of a diversity of federal agencies, including the departments of Health and Human Services (HHS), the Treasury, Transportation, Education, Defense and State.
 She also advised the Office of Foreign Assets Control (OFAC) on administration of economic sanctions programs and provided counsel to OFAC and other federal agencies on rulemakings, as well as litigation risk and strategy.

 Prior to her years of service at the DOJ, Ms. Wolverton was an associate at another Washington, D.C. law firm.
 She also served as a judicial law clerk for the Honorable Edward W. Nottingham in the U.S. District Court for the District of Colorado.

 - senior trial counsel, Federal Programs Branch, United States Department of Justice (2014-2017)